April 26, 2021

 4. Qingyun Soup Noodles 青云汤粉 (Qīngyún Tāngfěn)

-Unlike the options above, Qingyun 青云汤粉 (Qīngyún Tāngfěn) always serves their rice noodles in a savory, warming broth and is an excellent choice for a cold, rainy day.
+Unlike the other options above, Qingyun 青云汤粉 (Qīngyún Tāngfěn) always serves their rice noodles in a savory, warming broth and is an excellent choice for a cold, rainy day.

 It’s situated near the main Guilin train station in a historic neighborhood called 铁西 Tiexi, so you can truly enjoy the city’s local flair while dining.

 Address: No.22 Second West Road, Xiufeng District. 秀峰区环城西二路22号

 We hope you enjoyed learning about Guilin rice noodles as much as we enjoyed sharing them with you!
 Remember, no trip to Guilin is complete without devouring at least a few bowls of mifen along the way, so be sure to indulge yourself when traveling or studying in Guilin.

 If you’re not currently in China but ready to continue your journey virtually by learning about Chinese language and culture with a native speaker, CLI’s online language lessons can help bring the flavors of China right to you.

 Now, who’s up for some noodles?